Winter gardening: how to prepare the garden and jobs for the winter

 Clearing away debris

 During the season, clutter builds up in the garden.
 Old supports, mouldy netting and broken pots need to be cleared away, and forgotten vegetables need to be pulled out and composted.
-Leaves will have scattered themselves across the garden and need clearing up.
-Use a broom with hard-wearing bristles, such as the Swedish Broom from Objects of Use (£18.50, objectsofuse.com), that are perfect for removing stubborn, damp leaves from paving or decking.
+Leaves will have scattered themselves across paths and need raking up.
+Use a broom with hard-wearing bristles, that are perfect for removing stubborn, damp leaves from paving or decking.
 If leaves cover vegetable beds or borders, leave them be; they are a great natural option for mulch and add nutrients to the soil.

 Spruce up your paving slabs

-Use a pressure washer to blast away the growth that accumulates on wet stone, which can become slippery and unsightly when left for too long.
-The Titan Pressure Washer from Screwfix is a good option (£49.99, screwfix.com).
-It’s also worth taking some time to clean the space between the slabs with a small paving brush.
+Use a pressure washer to blast away the growth that accumulates on wet stone, which can become slippery and unsightly when left for too long. .
+It's also worth taking some time to clean the space between the slabs with a small paving brush.
 This will give your patio or path a more professional appearance.

 Put out bird feed